Port Congestion: Impact & Solutions for Businesses

 Effects of port congestion on your business

 Port congestion has compounded adverse effects on businesses.
 Aside from shipment delays, there can be spoilage of perishable goods and up inventor costs.
-Learning about the main congestion threats is vital to preventing shipping disruptions.
+Learning about the main port congestion threats is vital to preventing shipping disruptions.

 Shipping delays